French emigration (1789–1815): Great Britain

 None of you murd'ring Frenchmen to England shall come over. ...

 — — From "Jolly Jack of Dover," a popular anti-émigré song from early 1793.

-Many more stayed in Europe, especially in Great Britain, France's neighbour to the north.
-The country appealed to people because it had the English Channel separating them from the revolutionaries and because it was known for being tolerant.
+Many more stayed in Europe, especially in Britain due to its tolerant repution and because the English Channel separating them from the revolutionaries.
 Additionally, England, more than America, allowed for the maintenance of the French way of life for the elites because "the etiquette of European elites was as universal in the eighteenth century as it would ever become".

 The émigrés primarily settled in London and Soho since the latter had grown into a thriving French cultural district, complete with French hotels and cuisine, although it had long been a haven for French exiles and had housed many thousands of Frenchmen since the last mass migration, which occurred in reaction to the revocation of the Edict of Nantes.
 Here, the French had a somewhat easier transition into English society, but to say that emigrating to the district was easy is to dismiss how truly austere their circumstance; "money remained a chronic concern and hunger a constant companion" (Whittaker).
 Most people just followed the trades that they had in France, and aristocrats found themselves having to seek employment for the first time in years.
 Those who were educated often offered their services as instructors in French, dancing, and fencing.
 Those who had no knowledge of skills that would benefit them as labourers turned to crime.

 The truly-elite émigrés settled in Marylebone, Richmond and Hampstead.
 The politics of those areas were extremely royalist.
 In contrast, the émigrés from the lower classes of society often settled in St. Pancras and St. George's Fields.
 Both areas facilitated the ability of the émigrés to maintain their Catholic faith.
 In St. Pancras, émigrés were allowed to use the Anglican church, and for occasions of particular significance, they were allowed to worship without any interference from the Anglican clergy.
 In St. George's Fields, the Chapel of Notre-Dame was opened in 1796.
 The poorer émigrés were an eclectic group.
 They included widows, men wounded in war, the elderly, the ecclesiastics, some provincial nobility and domestic servants.
 It has been noted that "there was little that these émigrés had in common besides their misfortunes and their stoic perseverance in the absence of any alternative" Malnutrition and poor living conditions led to an onslaught of maladies, and death did not quite put an end to their suffering, for even posthumously, their families were beset with the financial burden of administering their funeral rites.